different-ai/file-organizer-2000/README.md

 - [ ] Make it easy for peopel to extend whaetever workflow.
 - [ ] Switch to OpenAI assistant API

-### Building

-The plugin is bundled using esbuild.
-The configuration for esbuild is contained in esbuild.config.mjs.

 ### Notes